xonsh/xonsh/docs/tutorial.rst

 Aliasing is a powerful way that xonsh allows you to seamlessly interact to with Python and subprocess.

-.. warning:: If ``FOREIGN_ALIASES_OVERRIDE`` enviroment variable is False
+.. warning:: If ``FOREIGN_ALIASES_OVERRIDE`` environment variable is False
              (the default) then foreign shell aliases that try to override xonsh aliases will be ignored.
-Setting of this enviroment variable must happen in the static configuration file ``$XONSH_CONFIG_DIR/config.json`` in the 'env' section.
+Setting of this environment variable must happen in the static configuration file ``$XONSH_CONFIG_DIR/config.json`` in the 'env' section.